pramcistudent/Milestone-Project-1/README.md

 ## Testing
 * I started by validating my HTML and CSS code using the W3C validator.
 This highlighted a typo I had missed were I had put a backspace on a break tag.
-* Upon reviewing the site in google chrome dev tools I discovered a 400 error which directed me to my CSS file on row 1.
+* Upon reviewing the site in google chrome (dev tools) I discovered a 400 error which directed me to my CSS file on row 1.
 The error message was due to a typo within @import fonts which was corrected.
 * The second error message was 404 which directs me to an image located within my images.
 At present I haven’t been able to resolve the issue.
 * Upon reviewing the site on multiple devices, I noticed the load time for some of the images took longer than I had anticipated.
 This was due to the size of the image files being 2mb plus, the optimal size for quick smooth loading is generally 80Kb-100Kb as stated on [google]( https://www.google.com/search?hl=en&ei=_u9yXP7zH4HSxgOsoK3QBg&q=What+is+the+best+file+size+for+web+images%3F&oq=What+is+the+best+file+size+for+web+images%3F&gs_l=psy-ab.3..0i22i30.254114.254114..255224...0.0..0.71.71.1......0....2j1..gws-wiz.......0i71.Ew8VTGdJczY).
-* I had asked a family member to review the site and they had not noticed the band detail collapse and album music collapse.
-I did the same with my mentor and Guido who also hadn’t noticed the collapse and suggested that I remove it.
+* I had asked a family member to review the site and they had not noticed the collapse on the band and album section.
+My mentor Guido who also reviewed the site for me, hadn’t noticed the collapse and suggested that I remove it as it wasn’t an obvious user interaction.
 * After reviewing the site on multiple devices, I noticed that the carousel I used for the home page is responsive and scales with different size screens.
-The carousel however shrinks and ends up sitting at the top of device covering only a 1/3 of the screen.
+The carousel however shrinks and ends up sitting at the top of smaller device covering only a 1/3 of the screen.
+Which I did not find visually appealing, so my mentor suggested I remove the carousel from smaller devices and research alternative solution.

 ## Deployment
-The project was developed in Cloud9 and my website was deployed use GitHub and can be found here [https://pramcistudent.github.io/Milestone-Project-1](https://pramcistudent.github.io/Milestone-Project-1/)
+The project was developed in Cloud9 and my website was deployed using GitHub and can be found here [https://pramcistudent.github.io/Milestone-Project-1](https://pramcistudent.github.io/Milestone-Project-1/)

 ## Credits